Ricky Ponting: Australian debut

 Ponting was selected for the third ODI on 12 March 1995 at Queen's Park Oval, when Mark Waugh missed out through injury.
 Ponting—batting at three—was involved in a 59-run partnership with Steve Waugh; however, he was dismissed for 43 when he lifted an attempted pull shot.
 Mark Waugh returned for the next match and Ponting was subsequently dropped until he replaced an out-of-form David Boon in the fifth and final match, where Ponting got a second-ball duck.
 In a three-day warm-up match ahead of the Tests, Ponting scored 19, with Greg Blewett scoring a century and Langer compiling a half-century.
-The performance was not enough for Ponting to force his way into the Test side; though, Australia did regain the Frank Worrell Trophy for the first time in 20 years, winning the series 2–1.
+The performance was not enough for Ponting to force his way into the Test team; though, Australia did regain the Frank Worrell Trophy for the first time in 20 years, winning the series 2–1.
 When Ponting returned to Launceston in June 1995, Tasmania's TAB announced him as their part-time ambassador.
 He then undertook a tour to England with the Young Australians; a team that included fellow Tasmanian Shaun Young.
 It also included five future Test batsmen: Matthew Hayden, Matthew Elliott, Martin Love, Justin Langer and Stuart Law.
 Despite not batting as well as he "would have liked", Ponting returned to Australia with the fourth highest batting average—48.73.

 Tasmania toured Zimbabwe for five games ahead of the 1995–96 Sheffield Shield.
 Ponting struggled, aggregating 99 runs at a modest 24.75.
 By the end of October, he had signed a contract with the Australian Cricket Board, along with 22 other Australian cricketers.
 He opened the batting with Boon in Tasmania's first match of the Sheffield Shield season, scoring 20 and 43.
 Ahead of the following match against Queensland in Hobart, Ponting set himself a goal of scoring a century in each innings; a feat he achieved in a high-scoring draw.
 His form continued against the touring Sri Lankans in a one-day game in Devonport, scoring 99.
 He scored another century against the same opposition in Launceston.
 During the match, the public address system at the NTCA Ground announced that Ponting was making his Test debut against Sri Lanka in Perth on 8 December.
 The following morning saw local newspaper The Examiner headline: "He's Ricky Ponting, he's ours ... and he's made it!
 Tassie's batting star will play in his first Test."
 Marsh continued his praise of Ponting, who replaced a dropped Blewett.
 "I have no doubt Ricky will be trying to get 100 in his first Test game.
 And I hope he does.
 You'd back him to.
 If Ricky carries with him the same attitude that he has seen him succeed at First-class cricket to the next level there is no reason why he will not continue to score."